engineerkong/Learning_Notes/Applications/Prepare_English.md

 ## Student Project
 - Keywords: data processing, deep learning models, computer vision, image and lidar point cloud.
 - Details:
-1. Annotate images with labels for cars and pedestrians as the testing dataset.
+1. Annotate and split images with labels for cars and pedestrians.
-2. Find and tailor deep learning models for traffic participants.
+2. Search and tailor deep learning models for traffic participants.
 3. Train the deep learning models with a training dataset from open-source image sets.
 4. Convert 2D to 3D using intrinsic and extrinsic matrices based on coordinate relations.
 5. Compare 3D results with the 3D point cloud and identify corresponding points on the lidar.
-6. Remove unusual points, such as outliers and floor points.
+6. Remove anomaly points, such as outliers and floor points.
 7. Compute the 3D position and orientation.
 - Consequences:
 1. This method can improve the accuracy of 3D information prediction and is better than direct prediction from deep learning models.